seaxe left Anglo Saxon History

 Conclusion

-The Saxon definition of an æg would appear to mean a piece of land that wasn’t flooded at the highest high tide or that the sea was about 4.5 metres higher than today.
+The Saxon definition of an æg would appear to mean a piece of land that wasn’t flooded at the highest high tide was about 4.5 metres higher than today.

 Modern sea defenses and shingle banks have a tendency to hide the actual sea level.